Three Ringz

-Three Ringz (stylized as Thr33 Ringz) is the third studio album by American R&B singer T-Pain, It was released on November 11, 2008, by his record label Nappy Boy Entertainment (under the distribution of Akon's label Konvict Muzik, Jive Records, and Zomba Label Group).
+Three Ringz (stylized as Thr33 Ringz) is the third studio album by American singer T-Pain.
+It was released on November 11, 2008, by his record label Nappy Boy Entertainment, an imprint of Akon's label Konvict Muzik, Jive Records, and Zomba Label Group.
 It was supported by three singles: "Can't Believe It" featuring Lil Wayne, "Chopped 'n' Skrewed" featuring Ludacris, and "Freeze" featuring Chris Brown.

-Reviews for the album were mixed, because critics were growing weary of the party-filled track listing and overreliance on Auto-Tune.
+Reviews for the album were mixed, as critics were growing weary of the party-filled track listing and over-reliance on Auto-Tune.
 Three Ringz debuted at number four on the Billboard 200.
-It was nominated for Best Contemporary R&B Album at the 52nd Grammy Awards, but lost to Beyoncé's I Am...
+It was nominated for Best Contemporary R&B Album at the 52nd Annual Grammy Awards, but lost to Beyoncé's I Am...
 Sasha Fierce.

 Singles

 The album's lead single, called "Can't Believe It" was released on July 29, 2008.
 The track features a guest appearance from American hip hop recording artist Lil Wayne. with the production provided by T-Pain.
 The song peaked at number seven on the Billboard Hot 100.

 The album's second single, called "Chopped 'n' Skrewed" was released on September 23, 2008.
 The song features a guest appearance from American rapper Ludacris, with the production, which once again was provided by T-Pain.
 The song reached number 27 on the Billboard Hot 100.

 The album's third and final single, "Freeze" was released on October 10, 2008.
 The song features a guest appearance from American recording artist Chris Brown, with the production provided by T-Pain.
 The song peaked at number 38 on the Billboard Hot 100.

 The single, "Boom" was the fourth and final single from T-Pain's repackaged album intended to be sold to the Philippines and Serbia.
 The track became an instant dance hit in those countries and became a staple piece of music used in hip-hop contests and shows in both Serbia and the Philippines.